antonislilis/roadcubeApi/README.md

 ```

 ## Install Dependencies
+### !!!
+This step can be avoided if you got the project from the zip file.
+### !!!
+It's required only if you cloned the git repo.
 Now the project is on your folder.
 It's time to install dependencies.
 Make sure that you have installed the composer.